 The role of ELIXIR and the ELIXIR-EXCELERATE proposal is not to undertake middleware development.
 Instead the focus is on leveraging the investment that has already been made in services that can be integrated for our needs and steer future development priorities.
 Essentially, our role is to define a minimal ‘neck’ of an hourglass that ELIXIR Researchers and Application Developers can build upon and that ELIXIR Nodes and other infrastructure service providers can deploy and support.
 The ECP is envisaged to consist of the following service groups:

 Basic Identity Environment: authentication and authorization related infrastructure (“AAI”) to provide user identity and access management services for ‘ELIXIR infrastructure services’ (all other services).
-The basic ELIXIR AAI environment is available since the end of 2015 and further developments and refinements are coming during 2016.
-ELIXIR with working with EGI to connect the ELIXIR AAI and EGI AAI services to offer seamless access to EGI services for life science users.
+ELIXIR has been working with EGI to connect the ELIXIR AAI and EGI AAI services to offer seamless access to EGI services for life science users.
+The basic ELIXIR AAI environment has been available since the end of 2015 and further developments and refinements are coming during 2016.
 Section 5.1 provides a summary of this work.

 Core Enabling Infrastructure Services: provide capabilities to store and effectively transfer data (storage management and file transfer services).
 ELIXIR and EUDAT are working together in the EUDAT2020 project to identify, test and deploy services for this area.

-Basic Infrastructure Services: Cloud IaaS, Cloud Storage or HTC/HPC Cluster resource may be operated from within the ELIXIR community.
+Basic Infrastructure Services: Cloud IaaS, Cloud Storage or HTC/HPC Cluster resources may be operated from within the ELIXIR community.
 ELIXIR is working with EGI in the context of the CC to implement this service area using technologies and know-how from the EGI Federated Cloud solution.
 Priority focus is on cloud provisioning, and this is exactly in the main scope of this document: Providing guidelines for cloud resource providers about how to federate their services into the ELIXIR Compute Platform.
 Section 4 provides the related guidelines for service providers who are wishing to participate in the provisioning of the basic infrastructure services.

 Integrating Infrastructure Services: providing a federating structure that ensures a consistency of operation and behaviour across all resources and services of the ECP.
 ELIXIR and EGI are working together to implement this service area using technologies and know-how from the EGI Federated Operations solution.
 The use of the GOCDB service registry together (through the ELIXIR AAI) is the high priority integration activity.
 This would enable simple and reliable discovery of the integrated infrastructure services discoverable by life science users and applications.
 Section 5.2 of this report summarises the outcome of this work.